dr-robert-li/crawl_enrich/README.md

 ## Input Format

-Place your input file at `input/companies.csv` with columns:
+Place your input file at `input/companies.csv` with columns (left to right):

 - company_name
 - company_url